m0r4a/dotfiles/README.md

 ### Modules

-The repo is meant to be used by modules that are stowed in the home directory.
+The repo is meant to be used as a collection of modules so the "easier" way to use it is to just stow the whole module.

 To stow a module, use the following command: